Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/169_Majority_Element.md

 public:
     int majorityElement(vector<int>& nums) {
         int major = 0, n = nums.size();
+        // For every bit position(32-bit in total), we count how many
-        for (int i = 0, mask = 1; i < 32; i++, mask <<= 1) {
+        // numbers have set its to be 1. for (int i = 0, mask = 1; i < 32; i++, mask <<= 1) {
             int bitCounts = 0;
             for (int j = 0; j < n; j++) {